 Let’s raise our glasses to long lost loves and current lovers, to mums, to dads and to absent friends.

-Uninvited Guests stage an event that is somewhere between a wedding reception and a radio dedication show.
-We speak of our own and other’s loves – deep, passionate, ambivalent and unrequited – and dedicate songs to them.
+Uninvited Guests staged an event that is somewhere between a wedding reception and a radio dedication show.
+Audiences spoke of their own and other’s loves – deep, passionate, ambivalent and unrequited – and dedicated songs to them.

 Love Letters Straight From Your Heart was devised at Leeds Met Studio Theatre and Arnolfini, Bristol.
 A Scratch version of the work was performed at BAC’s Burst Festival on 18th & 19th May 2007.
 Since then the show has toured to National Review of Live Art, Glasgow, Arnolfini, Leeds Met Studio Theatre, Alsager Arts Centre and Latitude.
 We trialled a version of the show for elderly people at the Peel Centre in Islington, in association with the Clod Ensemble’s Extravagant Acts for Mature People programme, and the Lyric Hammersmith in January 2009.

 We presented the show at the Edinburgh Fringe in August 2009.

 In May 2010, we took Love Letters Straight From Your Heart to rural North Devon, to the village hall of Berrynarbor and The Burton Art and Gallery Museum, Bideford, before performing at The Arches in Glasgow.
 The show has since been performed at Corn Exchange Newbury (June 2010), Warwick Arts Centre (November 2010), Tobacco Factory Bristol (January 2011) and Oxford Playhouse as part of their Playhouse Plays Out programme (February 2011).
 The show was presented at the Unfringed Festival in Limerick in January 2011, where it won the Spirit of the Fringe Award, and Parabola Arts Centre in April 2011.